HristoKolev/webpack-workshop/README.md

 "include": ["src", "__mocks__"]
 ```

-- Run the `test` script to verify that the tests pass.
+- Run the `test` npm script to verify that the tests pass.

 ```shell
 npm run test